AIS supports Amazon S3 in 3 (three) distinct and different ways:

 Arguably, extremely few HTTP client-side libraries do not follow HTTP redirects, and Amazon’s botocore, used by Boto3, just happens to be one of those (libraries).

-To use boto3 or botocore as client libraries for AIStore:
+To use boto3 or botocore with AIStore, refer here for detailed instructions.

 Amazon CLI tools